fromunda6/P6-Website_Optimization/README.md

 	b.
 Allow "tunneling", or external access to locally hosted resources
 		i. via browser, navigate to ngrok.com
-		ii. download copy of executable and save it to "shallowest" level of project directory iii. (from 2nd instance of terminal - your first is playing a good host, remember) >> ngrok hhtp 8080 iv. direct Google PageSpeed to the address provided by ngrok in the terminal under heading "Forwarding", adding your webpage suffix to the end of that address
+		ii. download copy of executable and save it to "shallowest" level of project directory iii. (from 2nd instance of terminal - your first is playing a good host, remember) >> ngrok http 8080 iv. direct Google PageSpeed to the address provided by ngrok in the terminal under heading "Forwarding", adding your webpage suffix to the end of that address